 Forgot your username or password?

 The “Justified” jury, chaired by Christopher Simmons (MINE™, San Francisco), will review all entries based on the clarity of concept or idea, the quality of execution and aesthetics.
 Questions the jurors will consider include “Did the work do its job?
 Is it effective? well-crafted? beautifully executed?”

-Designers who entered the strongest projects—those that are most engaging and inspiring—will be invited to provide further detail to advance to Round 2.
+Designers who entered the strongest projects—those that are most engaging and inspiring—have been invited to provide further detail to advance to Round 2.
 The best examples will be those that make a project and its impact clear to the design profession, clients and society at large.

 Show others why your design matters.
 Whether your project was for a global company, a national nonprofit, a local small business or self-promotion, we want to hear from you when we announce the 2015 call for entries later this year!

 This year, Round 1 only requires you